Free Tax Preparation Help for Vermonters

 Vermont Legal Aid

 Contact Biggam Fox Skinner if you have questions about filing a workers’ compensation or personal injury claim.
 Our experienced team is proud to provide knowledgeable guidance and personalized legal services to Vermonters.
-Call us at 802-455-9141 or fill out an online form to schedule a free case evaluation today.
+Call or text us at 802-455-9141 to schedule a free case evaluation today.